Moot (noun): a mock judicial proceeding set up to examine a hypothetical case as an academic exercise.

 - Dress formally and take note of your body language: this is meant to be taken seriously – dress accordingly and act like you belong in that courtroom!

-- Try to find someone who’s mooted before: pick their brains, ask for pointers – don’t be ashamed about not having a clue!
+- Try to find someone who’s mooted before: pick their brains, ask for pointers – don’t be ashamed about being a newbie and asking questions!

 - Get your bundle organised: you will have to provide a ‘bundle’ (with your skeleton argument, cases, authorities etc. printed out).
 Present it clearly, so that the judge can find the passages you will be citing.
-Sticky notes are a useful way to do this – and try to avoid using highlighters (a lot of judges don’t appreciate neon rainbows!!).
-Spend some money on a quality folder too.
+Sticky notes are a useful way to do this – and try to avoid using highlighters (a lot of judges don’t appreciate neon rainbows).
+Spend some money on a quality folder too, which you can re-use from moot to moot.

-- Be honest if you are challenged by the judge: when responding to judicial intervention, it’s fantastic to be able to respond eloquently, while applying the law, using some persuasion and your common-sense.
+- Be honest if you are challenged by the judge: when responding to judicial intervention it’s fantastic to be able to respond eloquently, while applying the law, using some persuasion and your common-sense.
 However, if you don’t know the answer, don’t understand the question or have overlooked some key point – admit it.
-A simple, “No, my Lord” or “Yes, my Lady” is much better than getting flustered and fudging your answer.
+A simple, “No, my Lord” or “Yes, my Lady” or “please would you repeat the question” is much better than getting flustered and fudging your answer.

 - Listen to your fellow mooters arguments and read their skeletons: it’s not all about you.
 If you take note of what your learned friends are saying, you can gain massive points (and valuable learning and advocacy experience) by tweaking your oral arguments or rebutting their submissions if you have the right of response at the end.

-These are just a few of the main pointers that will help you if you decide to dip your toe in the rewarding, but stressful pool that is mooting.
+These are just a few of the main pointers that should help you if you decide to dip your toe in the rewarding, but sometimes stressful, pool that is mooting.
 There’s a useful video here that BPP created, which should add some flesh onto the bones of this post.

 Above all; give it a go!
-It’s a fantastic thing to take part in, you’ve got nothing to lose and so much to gain from it.
+It’s a fantastic thing to take part in, you’ve got nothing to lose and so much to gain.
 Plus, it really is a great thing to add to your CV – especially if you progress.

 (Don’t be shy…click ‘Leave a comment’, share this, email, tweet and generally pester me if you want to hear more/share your stories/or just say hi)